Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

 The respondent has the right to apply for a variation of the Interim Freezing Order to deal with the property as well as to access frozen assets for the purposes of legal expenses and/or living expenses.

-What Are The Terms of a UWO?
+What are the terms of a UWO?

-If the High Court Judge is satisfied on hearing the application from the enforcement agency that there are reasonable grounds for a UWO to be granted, the UWO must include the following in order to be valid:
+If a High Court Judge is satisfied on hearing the application from the enforcement agency that there are reasonable grounds for a UWO to be granted, the UWO must include the following in order to be valid:

-- the name of the respondent,
+• The name of the respondent

-- the property in question must be specified in the order,
+• The property in question must be specified in the order

-- the form and manner in which the respondent is to provide the information must be specified in the order,
+• The form and manner in which the respondent is to provide the information must be specified in the order

-- who the respondent must give the explanation to, and
+• Who the respondent must give the explanation to, and

-- the time period for providing the explanation.
+• The time period for providing the explanation

 The respondent must comply with the UWO, including the requirement to provide any disclosure and explanation requested, within the time frame specified.